kaggour/AM-CDM/README.md

 ## *Documentation Development Notes (delete later)*

 *Objective: Create 3 versions of documentation for different CDM users/viewpoints:*
 *1. General AM Practitioner (this README document) – Peter to lead, people to volunteer for writing sections*
 *2. Wiki Pages (more detailed versions of certain important sections of the README, we decide which sections, page for each module, etc.) - Benjamin to lead outline for this*
-*3. Developer Guide (readme proper) - Ben to lead this activity*
+*3. Developer Guide (readme proper) - Benjamin Standfield to lead this activity*
 *4. Standard – hold for later (express?)*

 *Use CDM Chapter from ASM Handbook as a good primary reference for information* *https://doi.org/10.31399/asm.hb.v24A.a0006963*

-*Keep writing in each section down to a few sentences - goal is to allow people to understand quickly what this is and direct them to other sources (ASM handbook) for more context.*
+*Keep writing in each section down to a few sentences - goal is to allow people to understand quickly (10-15 minute read time) what this is and direct them to other sources (ASM handbook) for more context.*

-*More detailed information, graphics, links, etc. could be contained in the Wiki page - see for reference: https://github.com/idaholab/Deep-Lynx/wiki*
+*More detailed information, graphics, links, etc. could be contained in the Wiki pages - see for reference: https://github.com/idaholab/Deep-Lynx/wiki*

 ## What is the AM CDM - Lead: Kareem Aggour
 *pull info from Kareem's ASM Handbook Chapter*